-Fi is a master colourist, her abstract style is flat yet intricate; multi-layered, highly patterned, and emotive – energising.
+Fi is a master colourist.
+Her abstract style is flat yet intricate; multi-layered, highly patterned, and emotive.
+Energising!

-There is a fabulous interplay of colour, shape, line in her paintings and prints.
+There is a fabulous interplay of colour, shape, and line in her paintings and prints.
 The effective use of white in the background of some of her pieces allows for intense movement and vibrancy.

 Since she was a child, Fi has always loved the Australian bush and so her paintings delight with the spirit of untamed nature.
 Native birds and fauna feature largely.